Inhomogeneous cosmology

-An inhomogeneous cosmology is a physical cosmological theory (an astronomical model of the physical universe's origin and evolution) which, unlike the currently widely accepted cosmological concordance model, assumes that inhomogeneities in the distribution of matter across the universe affect local gravitational forces (i.e., at the galactic level) enough to skew our view of the Universe.
-When the universe began, matter was distributed homogeneously, but over billions of years, galaxies, clusters of galaxies, and superclusters have coalesced, and must, according to Einstein's theory of general relativity, warp the space-time around them.
-While the concordance model acknowledges this fact, it assumes that such inhomogeneities are not sufficient to affect large-scale averages of gravity in our observations.
-When two separate studies claimed in 1998-1999 that high redshift supernovae were further away than our calculations showed they should be, it was suggested that the expansion of the universe is accelerating, and dark energy, a repulsive energy inherent in space, was proposed to explain the acceleration.
-Dark energy has since become widely accepted, but it remains unexplained.
-Accordingly, some scientists continue to work on models that might not require dark energy.
-Inhomogeneous cosmology falls into this class.
+An inhomogeneous cosmology is a physical cosmological theory (an astronomical model of the physical universe's origin and evolution) which, unlike the dominant cosmological concordance model, postulates that inhomogeneities in the distribution of matter across the universe affect local gravitational forces (i.e., at the galactic level) enough to skew our view of the Universe.
+When the universe began, matter was distributed homogeneously, but over billions of years, galaxies, clusters of galaxies, and superclusters coalesced.
+Einstein's theory of general relativity states that they warp the space-time around them.

+While the concordance model acknowledges this fact, it assumes that such inhomogeneities are not sufficient to affect large-scale averages of gravity observations.
+Two studies claimed in 1998-1999 that high redshift supernovae were further away than the distance predicted by calculations.
+It was suggested that the expansion of the universe was accelerating, and dark energy, a repulsive energy inherent in space, was proposed as an explanation.
+Dark energy became widely accepted, but remains unexplained.
+Inhomogeneous cosmology falls into the class of models that might not require dark energy.